THE DOVER WAR MEMORIAL PROJECT

 announcement, courtesy Dover Express

-LK Hatton, courtesy Dover ExpressHatton, L. K.
+LK Hatton, courtesy Dover ExpressHatton, L. N.

 Commander Norton of the Hogue wrote, "I particularly wish to mention Petty Officer 1st Class Hatton, who, by encouraging the men in the water near me, undoubtedly saved many lives.".
 To Leonard's sister he wrote, "He was swimming close to me just before I was picked up by the cutter, encouraging the men round him and telling them not to waste their breath by calling out, but to tread water and all would be picked up.
 I had hoped he would have been picked up, but with so many in the water and so few boats, it was difficult.
 He was a most excellent Petty Officer in every way and a great help to me in the ship.
 I offer you my warmest sympathy.
 I know the Gunnery Lieutenant had the highest regard for him, in fact everyone had, and he could ill be spared.
-However, you know he died a hero's death, encouraging others to the end, and would could be finer?
+However, you know he died a hero's death, encouraging others to the end, and what could be finer?
 Yours sincerely, Reginald Norton"

 "Great love hath no man than this, that a man lay down his life for his friends"